siggimar/penetration_rate_cptu/README.md

 ## Data models
 Considerable efforts were made to ensure high quality data in the analysis.
 This includes development of a classes for soil stresses,  cpt data interpretation (another for raw-cpt data), and for detailed analysis of results.
 ![](https://raw.githubusercontent.com/siggimar/penetration_rate_cptu/refs/heads/main/data_vs_raw_40.png)
-These efforts uncovered issues with using standard dataformat for faster than prescribed rates.
+These efforts uncovered issues with standard dataformat at faster rates (this test at v=40mm/s)

 ## Rate effects
 The results from this study are visualized using the (messy!) cptu_rate_plotter.py script, here you will find functions used to generate most of the figures used in the related chapter in the thesis.